kainsavage/HistoryBlock/README.md

 ##### SHA1 (default)

-With SHA1 blacklist encryption, every entry added to the blacklist is first matched (see [Address Matching](#Addresss_Matching)) and then digested using SHA1 encryption to create a [hash value](https://en.wikipedia.org/wiki/Hash_function) which is then stored with HistoryBlock.
+With SHA1 blacklist encryption, every entry added to the blacklist is first matched (see [Address Matching](#address-matching)) and then digested using SHA1 encryption to create a [hash value](https://en.wikipedia.org/wiki/Hash_function) which is then stored with HistoryBlock.

 The same process occurs on every page visit and tab/window close to check the address against the blacklist.
 In this way, the blacklist remains encrypted so that no one could see, in plain text, what sites are included in the blacklist.

 ##### None

-With no encryption, every entry added to the blacklist is first matched (see [Address Matching](#Address_Matching)) and the stored with HistoryBlock.
+With no encryption, every entry added to the blacklist is first matched (see [Address Matching](#address-matching)) and the stored with HistoryBlock.

 When a page is visited or a tab/window closed, the address is checked against the blacklist.

-Storing blacklist entries in plain text is **not** recommended as they will be visible on the [addons page](about:addons).
+Storing blacklist entries in plain text is **not** recommended as they will be visible on the addons page (about:addons).

 #### Address Matching